BLOG WITH THE DANUBE

 The shores of the Danube lie close by.
 A short walk brings me to the Orther Islands, a small cluster of reed-fringed islets with scattered trees along the river’s left bank.
 In summer, when the water level allows, people come here to enjoy the sun or shade and swim, drawn to the relaxing intimacy of the landscape.

 The river always surprises me.
 It is different every time I visit.
 The water level is rather high this time, the Danube swiftly licks around the lower meadows.
 The forest floor is covered with snowdrops and wild garlic.
 We forage a handful of garlic leaves, the first of the season.
-Thank you!
+Thank you, wetlands!

 In the unusually warm weather, birds sing in the forest, accompanied by the occasional drumming of woodpeckers – and the distant noises of airplanes landing and departing from the airport across the river, upstream toward Vienna.